- Download our Moving to Budapest Guide (PDF)

 What’s public transport like in Budapest?

 Budapest is famed for its cheap and extensive public transport system consisting of buses, trains, trams, trolley-buses and a metro system.
 Alternatively, expats looking to enjoy the city on two wheels will be pleased to know that Budapest is a largely flat and cycle-friendly city.

 Is it expensive to live in Budapest?

 Budapest, with its cheap public transport, healthcare and groceries, is considered to be more affordable than many cities in Europe.
 On the other hand, salaries in Budapest are lower than in other European cities, while utilities are comparatively expensive.
-Of course, like in any city, an individual's cost of living in Budapest will depend on lifestyle.
+Of course, like in any city, an individual's cost of living in Budapest will depend on their lifestyle.